Stefan-Dienst/things-worth-sharing/content/GPU passthrough.md

 +++
-title = "How to do a GPU passthrough on Beelink SER 5 - Ryzen 7 5800H with Proxmox to Ubuntu VM" date = 2024-11-22
+title = "How to do a GPU passthrough on Beelink SER 5 - Ryzen 7 5800H with Proxmox on Ubuntu VM" date = 2024-11-22
 +++